Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems

-\end{remark} \begin{remark} In previous analysis, the $l(x,u)$ is limited to a positive definite function, i.e., the equilibrium state (denoted by $x_e$) of the system must be $x_e=0$.
-If we take $x-x_e$ as the input of value network $V(x; \omega)$, the DGPI Algorithm~\ref{alg:DGPI2} can be extended to problems with non-zero $x_e$, where $l(x, u)=0$ only when $x = x_e \wedge u = 0$.
-The corresponding convergence and optimality analysis is similar to the problems of $x_e=0$. \end{remark}
+\begin{remark} In the previous analysis, the utility function $l(x,u)$ is limited to positive definite functions, i.e., the equilibrium state (denoted by $x_e$) of the system must be $x_e = 0$.
+If we take $x - x_e$ as the input of value network $V(x; \omega)$, the RCTAC Algorithm~\ref{alg:RCTAC2} can be extended to problems with non-zero $x_e$, where $l(x, u)=0$ only if $x = x_e \ \& \ u = 0$.
+The corresponding convergence and optimality analysis is similar to the problem of $x_e=0$. \end{remark}

-\begin{remark} According to Lemma \ref{lemma.admissible}, all activation functions $\sigma_V$ and biases $b_V$ of $V(x; \omega)$ are set to $\sigma_V(0)=0$ and $b_V \equiv 0$ to ensure $V(x_e; \omega) \equiv 0$.
-To remove these restrictions for value networks, we propose another effective method that drives the $V(x_e; \omega)$ to gradually approach 0 by adding an equilibrium term to the critic loss function \eqref{eq.loss_c}
+\begin{remark} According to Lemma \ref{lemma.admissible}, all activation functions $\sigma_V$ and biases $b_V$ of $V(x; \omega)$ are set to $\sigma_V(0)=0$ and $b_V(\cdot) \equiv 0$ to ensure $V(x_e; \omega) \equiv 0$.
+To remove these restrictions for value networks, we propose another effective method that drives $V(x_e; \omega)$ to gradually approach 0 by adding an equilibrium term to the critic loss function \eqref{eq.loss_c}

-where $\eta$ is the hyper-parameter that trades off the importance of the Hamiltonian term and equilibrium term. \end{remark}
+where $\eta$ balances the importance of the Hamiltonian term and the equilibrium term. \end{remark}